Feature Imitating Networks Enhance The Performance, Reliability And Speed Of Deep Learning On Biomedical Image Processing Tasks: Introduction

 \subsubsection{Segmentation}

-U-nets are neural networks designed for image segmentation that contains two parts: (1) a CNN architecture and (2) an up-sampling path.
-Using highly limited trading samples, U-nets can create highly detailed segmentation maps of images.
-Based on its context-based learning, U-nets can also be trained much faster than most segmentation models. \cite{9446143} As a result, we will use the U-net architecture as a baseline for comparison against the FINs for the segmentation task.
+UNets are reported to provide state-of-the-art performance for biomedical image segmentation tasks \cite{kaur2021ga}.
+UNets are neural networks designed for image segmentation that contain two parts: (1) a CNN architecture and (2) an up-sampling path.
+Using highly limited training samples, UNets can create highly detailed segmentation maps of images.
+UNets are also reported to require less training time than alternative segmentation models \cite{9446143}.
+Hence, we compare our FIN-integrated models against the UNet architecture for the segmentation task.